sbrydon/spring-angular2-todo/README.md

 preferred in a real scenario.

 ## todo-frontend
 An Angular4 single-page application built using the `angular-quickstart` seed.
-Just run `npm-install` then `npm start` from the `todo-frontend/` directory.
+Just run `npm install` then `npm start` from the `todo-frontend/` directory.

 #### Setup